germainejuan/germainejuan.github.io/projects/project-1.md

 labels:
   - Ilokano Language & Literature
   - Film
-summary: Students of the Ilokano Language & Literature program in the University of Hawaiʻi at Mānoa create a film that was showcased as the first Ilokano film in Seattle's 2019 Diwa Filipino Film Festival.
+summary: Students of the Ilokano Language & Literature program in the University of Hawaiʻi at Mānoa create a fantasy film centered around Ilocandia and Ilocano culture.
+It was showcased as the first Ilokano short film in Seattle's 2019 Diwa Filipino Film Festival.
 ---

 <img class="ui image" src="https://diwafilmfest.files.wordpress.com/2019/05/bannuar-picture.jpg">